Jakob0901/SQS-Demo/docs/arc42/arc42-documentation-EN.md

 The wrapper python package contains all wrapper classes for the application.
 Thereby a wrapper is split into two parts:
-- Internal wrapper: This is the main wrapper class that provides a consistent interface for interacting with external services, such as the third-party API for movie quotes.
+- Internal wrapper: This is the main wrapper class that provides a consistent interface for interacting with external services, such as the third-party API for quotes.
 - External wrapper: This is the wrapper class that provides a consistent interface for interacting with the external API, allowing the application to fetch random quotes and save quotes.

 External wrapper are stored in the subpackages.